statnett/edx-dotnet/README.md

 Contains send/receive examples, as well as transaction handling.

-Use of async send/receive methods is encouraged: http://azure.github.io/amqpnetlite/articles/building_application.html
+These examples are synchronous, but amqpnetlite is encouraging use of async methods where available: http://azure.github.io/amqpnetlite/articles/building_application.html

-WaitTime = 5; // TODO: Config
-"ecp.endpoint.inbox"; // TODO: Config
-"ecp.endpoint.outbox"; // TODO: Config
-"ecp.endpoint.outbox.reply"; // TODO: Config

 Receive vs. Attach. vs. Credit vs. Callback